 Data reports, detailing the results of project studies conducted to date, were distributed as PDF downloadable documents on the Research and Training Center website.
 Copies of reports were made available at a poster session at the annual Project Directors meeting in January 2001, along with brochures and handouts describing center activities.
-Dissemination materials will be distributed at the DEC conference in Boston in December 2001.
-In addition, the Research and Training Center receives approximately 4 requests per month for information about the center's work as well as requests for center products.
-See Appendix H for a copy of newsletters and the Research and Training Center brochure.
+Results from project studies were presented at the Division for Early Childhood of the Council for Exceptional Children (DEC) conference in Boston in December 2001 and the Conference on Research Innovations in Early Intervention (CRIEI) in February 2002.
+Updated findings from the project were presented at the annual meeting of University Centers of Excellence in Developmental Disabilities Education, Research, and Service (UCE) in October 2002, the Division for Early Childhood of the Council for Exceptional Children (DEC) annual meeting in December 2002, and the Office of Special Education Programs (OSEP) Project Directors' Meeting in October 2002.
+In addition, the Research and Training Center received approximately four requests per month for information about the center's work as well as requests for center products.
+Thirty-three percent (33%) of these requests were from early intervention service providers, 17% were from family members, 17% were from university students, and 12% were from early intervention program administrators.
+The remaining 21% were from other categories (ICC members, higher education faculty, and Part C Coordinators).